 Skip to Content

-Little ones begin to use their hands from an early age.
-It is through handling things, in a practical way, that they begin to experience the world around them.
+Children begin using their hands from an early age.
+Through practical handling of objects, they begin to experience the world around them.

-Let’s explore why hands-on learning is important for preschoolers as well as some simple activity ideas.
+Let’s explore the importance of hands-on learning for preschoolers and some simple activity ideas.

 What is Hands-On Learning?